 Sign up without an invitation

 You can also verify that certain domains are in your control.
 In such cases, the new users in your company can perform their registration with SSO right away, and they won’t need to click on the invitation link.
 This provides a user friendly first sign-in experience.
-To enable this, please contact support.
+Learn how to verify your domain via this article.

 Still have questions left?
 Drop us a line